kmlawson/skills-in-transnational-history/seminars.md

 ## Week 10 and Week 11

-There are no meetings during these two weeks, but office hours will be held as usual.
+There are no formal meetings during these two weeks, but I'll be available at the regular class time for an open office hour.
 This is to allow you more time to focus in on the approaches from the previous weeks of most interest to you.
 Make use now of the further reading, examples of scholarship, and "strike out on your own" section to further develop your understanding and proficiency in the direction you want to go.
-I cannot stress enough, how important experimentation, fruitful failures, and making good use of digital research skills in helping you to deepen your skills.
+I cannot stress enough how important experimentation, fruitful failures, and making good use of digital research skills in helping you to deepen your skills.

-Please take advantage of the office hours, as well as communication over our programme Slack during this time if you have questions.

 ## Attributions